Parmentier Metro station’s decorative theme: the potato

 The station boasts an original Art Nouveau entrance-exit designed by Guimard at the intersection of Avenue Parmentier and Avenue de la République.

 Parmentier is on Ligne 3.
-This line was opened in 1904 and connects the station Galliéni in the east of Paris to Pont de Levallois-Bécon in the west.
+This line opened in 1904 and connects the station Galliéni in the east of Paris to Pont de Levallois-Bécon in the west.

 Directions: 11th district

 Coordinates: Lat 48.865444 – Long 2.374557